syncfusion-content/blazor-docs/blazor/datetime-picker/style-appearance.md

     }
 ```

-## Customizing the timepicker popup in the Datetime Picker
+## Customizing the time picker popup in the Datetime Picker

-Use the following CSS to customize the timepicker popup in the Datetime Picker
+Use the following CSS to customize the time picker popup in the Datetime Picker

 ```css
 /* To specify height */